New Eve: Modern period

-Further Quotes and Poetry on the Nova Eva: “A virgin, a bit of wood, and now death symbolize our defeat.
-See now how these three things have become for us a principle of life.
-For Eve there is Mary; for the tree of the knowledge of good and evil there is the wood of the Cross; for the death of Adam there is the death of Christ.
-Do you see the demon prostrated by the very weapons which had rendered him victorious?”
+The Roman Breviary contains the Mass of the Blessed Virgin Mary, in which she is described as the new Eve: "Glorious are you, holy Mary, the new Eve.
+From you the new Adam, Christ Jesus, was born."

+Alongside the theogical concept of Mary as Co-Redemptrix, Eve is seen to be co-peccatrix (co-sinner), because it was Eve who freely gave the "instrument" of The Fall of Man.
+It is Eve who gave the "forbidden fruit" to Adam, the peccator (sinner) whose sin as father of the human race led to the loss of grace for the human race.

-Amphilochius of Iconium, On Christmas "...O Mary, O Mary, the Maker of all things was your firstborn Son!
+Amphilochius of Iconium says: "...
+O Mary, O Mary, the Maker of all things was your firstborn Son!
 O humanity, who became the bodily substance of the Word and for that reason became more honorable than the spiritual virtues of heaven!

-For Christ did not want to clothe himself in the form of archangels or in the form of the immaterial figures of the principalities, virtues, and powers; rather, through you, he clothed himself in your form, which had fallen and become like that of the brute animals.

-...but where now is that hostile and bewildered dragon?
-Where is that cursed and execrable dragon, who had claimed that this throne would be raised to the heights of heaven?"
+For Christ did not want to clothe himself in the form of archangels or in the form of the immaterial figures of the principalities, virtues, and powers; rather, through you, he clothed himself in your form, which had fallen and become like that of the brute animals ... but where now is that hostile and bewildered dragon?
+Where is that cursed and execrable dragon, who had claimed that this throne would be raised to the heights of heaven?

-Caelius Sedulius (d. ca. 440-450) Because of one man, all his descendants perished; And all are saved because of one man.
-Because of one woman, the deadly door opened; And life returned, because of one woman.